Home

 (1, 2, 3, 4, 5, 7)

-Just as money rules are currently made up to benefit the few, the world's citizens can also change those rules to benefit the many, and to benefit our environment - the true wealth of the world.
+Just as money rules are currently made up to benefit the few, the world's citizens can also change those rules.

 Rules about money are "man-made"; they are not scientific like the law of gravity.
 We can't change the laws of gravity; we can change the rules about money, and it is urgent that we do so since the current rules do not differentiate between economic activity that is harmful or wasteful, and activities that are beneficial and essential.

-Advocating that the money supply should be based an unscientific definition of productive, only digs us deeper into the same economic rut that ultimately will destroy our environment, our health, and our relationships on all levels.
+Advocating that the money supply should be based on a warped and destructive definition of productive, only digs us deeper into the same economic rut that ultimately will destroy our environment, our health, and our relationships on all levels.